What do whales and digitizing analog broadcast tapes have in common? A lot more than you'd think, explains Robert...

 So far, NPR has performed this rescue operation on tapes dating back to 1989.
 It is currently capturing them at full fidelity, saving them in the European Broadcast Union's .bwf format, and storing them on a writeable CD.
 Eventually, NPR will migrate the data on those CD-Rs to an LTO tape library it purchased from IBM, Robinson says.

 In the television world, the move to digitize analog tapes has been accelerated by an FCC mandate to switch to a digital signal by 2006.
-There's no mandate to store the data digitally-only to transmit it-says
+There's no mandate to store the data digitally-only to transmit it-says Tom Inglefield, rich media market manager at StorageTek, but broadcasters figure that "since they have to get it into digital anyway, why not store it that way too?"

 The kinds of storage systems broadcasters buy depends on whether they plan to actively work with the files, or simply archive them, Inglefield says.
 Current news footage is usually stored on a high-performance disk such as StorageTek's D280 2Gb/s Fibre Channel disk subsystem.
 But older, infrequently accessed broadcasts might be stored on a 9840- and 9940-based tape library.
 Particularly attractive for these kinds of environments, Inglefield thinks, is STK's new 9940B tape drive, which has 200GB of capacity.
 Assuming a 15Mb/s bit rate, that translates to 30 hours of broadcast on a single tape.